gzalo/gzalo.com/content/projects/worms-clone.en.md

 date: "2010-01-01"
 ---

 This is a small project to start with SDL and OpenGL.
-Its a clone of Worms, with one weapon and ninja cord.
+It's a clone of Worms, with one weapon and ninja cord.
 Supports 4 players (2 with keyboard, 2 with joystick/joypad).
 The code isn't very clean, but should be understandable.

 {{< youtube QNa76bQrdOM >}}